 To show how ethical concerns have changed during the 20th century, it is useful to look at some examples.

 The Stanford Prison Experiment and the BBC Follow Up.

-Zimbardo was a young undergraduate and did not fully understand the implications.
+Zimbardo was a professor at Stanford and did not fully understand the implications at the time.
 Looking back, with hindsight, there was not enough information given to prisoners and guards beforehand, and reasonable consent was not possible.

 Possibly the gravest mistake he made was not pre-testing the participants, and the way that the advert was worded may have garnered responses from people more inclined towards masochistic and controlling behavior.
 Zimbardo was not a bad person, quite the opposite, but this infamous experiment highlighted the danger of mixing deception and research.

 The BBC experiment, in 2002, tried to replicate the Stanford Prison Experiment, but used different techniques and ethical codes.

 The experimenters ensured that the applicants were informed about the fact that they may be subject to emotional distress.
 The applicants were selected after careful psychological evaluation.
 A paramedic and psychology team watched 24/7, and any one of these had the right to halt the experiment immediately and intervene.